vand3rlinden/Python/README.md

 ## Current Python scripts
 - [ThreatHunter]()
-  - ThreatGuard is a tool designed to assist SOC analysts by automating aspects of their workflow.
-One of ThreatGuard’s primary objectives is to handle routine checks, freeing up analysts’ time for more in-depth analysis within the same time frame.
+  - ThreatHunter is a tool designed to assist SOC analysts by automating aspects of their workflow.
+One of ThreatHunter’s primary objectives is to handle routine checks, freeing up analysts’ time for more in-depth analysis within the same time frame.

 ## Installation of Python
 1. Depending on your host operating system, you can download the latest version of Python from its [official website](https://www.python.org/downloads/) or install it using your package manager.